Banoun

 Runs on iOS and Android.
 Helps parents find kids fashion fast.

-Parents open Banoun and find what their kids need in seconds.
-The store team opens the admin panel and pushes a new collection live on a Friday afternoon.
-The iOS app runs on Swift.
-The Android app runs on Kotlin.
-Laravel keeps stock counts in sync on the customer apps, the admin panel and the storefront.
-Nothing waits on engineers.
-Nothing slows down on the phone.
+Banoun runs on iOS and Android and helps parents find what their kids need in seconds.
+The iOS app is built in Swift, the Android app in Kotlin, and a Laravel backend keeps stock counts in sync across the customer apps, the admin panel and the storefront.
+The store team can push a new collection live on a Friday afternoon without waiting on engineers, and nothing slows down on the phone.

 Banoun app splash screen